Cornerstone Worli

 The Worli metro station, part of Mumbai Metro Line 3 (Aqua Line), gives Worli direct rail connectivity to BKC and the Andheri-Powai corridor.
 When fully operational, it will:

 Sea-view premium inventory may outperform; inner-spine projects will track the broader average.
-See the detailed 2026 rates breakdown for sub-locality-level data.
+Sub-localities further from the seafront will track or slightly underperform the average.
+For deeper rate analysis, see our complete 2026 Worli property rates breakdown.

 Rental yield reality check